 What approach to use

-Learning stories are the most established form of assessment for ECE.
+Learning stories are the most established form of assessment for early childhood education.
 They are backed by the Ministry of Education, ERO and academic research and most readily incorporate the principles of assessment outlined above.
 Recently some alternatives (such as Learning notes) have been proposed, although these are yet to be evaluated.
-An ECE service may choose to use a mixture of approaches.
+An early childhood service may choose to use a mixture of approaches.